Healthdirect Free Australian health advice you can count on.

 Your doctor may arrange tests, such as:

-There is no one test that can be used to diagnose long COVID.
+There is no single test that can diagnose long COVID.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.